jdin/haunted-lit-element/README.md

 ### `component(MyEl, optsOrBaseCls)`

-The second parameter in `component` function can be options or a `base class` which should be derived from `HauntedLitElement`.
+The second parameter in `component` function can be `options` or a `base class` which should be derived from `HauntedLitElement`.

-The options are in most cases are [properties](https://lit-element.polymer-project.org/guide/properties) and [styles](https://lit-element.polymer-project.org/guide/styles) from LitElement.
+The `options` are in most cases are [properties](https://lit-element.polymer-project.org/guide/properties) and [styles](https://lit-element.polymer-project.org/guide/styles) from LitElement.
-But it can actually be anything as at the end it just a static field in the base class.
+But it can actually be anything as at the end it is just a static field in the base class.
-It is done in that way as there are extensions that use similar approach with their own configuration.
+It is done in that way because there are LitElement extensions that use similar approach with their own configuration.

-Example of defining options as second argument:
+Example of defining `options` as second argument:
 ```javascript
 import {css} from 'lit-element';
 import {component} from 'haunted-lit-element';